 How to Make a Vine Wreath

-If you’ve never made one yourself, here’s a few tips to get you started:
+If you’ve never made one yourself, here are a few tips to get you started:

-When you cut the vines, strip the leaves, but if you like them, leave some of the tendrils attached.
+When you cut the vines, strip the leaves, but if you like tendrils, leave some of them attached.

 Start by deciding how large you want to make your wreath.
 The finished wreath will be a little larger, depending on how thick you make it.